 Google Scholar Gets Better: What to Know About the Latest Updates

-We Privatized Knowledge and Socialized Lies
+We Have Privatized Knowledge and Socialized Misinformation

 They say a lie gets halfway around the world before the truth finishes tying its sneakers Today, we have effectively institutionalized that dynamic.
 We have created an ecosystem where misinformation is frictionless.
 Lies are free, optimized for engagement, and delivered to your phone with algorithmic precision.
 Meanwhile, the truth—specifically rigorous, peer-reviewed scientific truth—is usually locked behind a $35 paywall or buried under density and jargon that requires a PhD to decrypt.